tomasherceg/dotvvm-docs/Pages/advanced-ioc-di-container.md

 }
 ```

-This sample uses **Castle Windsor** container, however it will be very similar with
-any other DI container.

-There is also a `DisposeViewModel` method which calls `Release` on the viewmodel.
-This will tell the container that the instance and its dependencies are no longer needed
-and can be safely released.
-This is because some containers track all instances they have created
-which can cause memory leaks.
+If you use another container, the implementation will be very similar.
+Don't forget to tell the container to release the instances in the `DisposeViewModel` method.
+This method is called when the HTTP request ends and DotVVM no longer needs the viewmodel object.

+Some containers do this by initiating a "scope" in the `CreateViewModelInstance` method and disposing the scope in the `DisposeViewModel` method.

-### Registering Custom ViewModel Loader
+### Registering Custom ViewModelLoader

 The last thing is to replace the default viewmodel loader with the one you have just created.
 We should do this in the `Startup.cs` class: